 Mary’s Meals has been serving school meals in Madagascar since 2019.

-Mary’s Meals currently serves school meals to 66,521 children in 400 schools in Madagascar.
+Mary’s Meals currently serves school meals to 88,549 children in in Madagascar.

 Four of our programmes in Madagascar operate in detention centres.
 The children we feed are enrolled in prison education programmes, and our nutritious meals give them both vital nourishment and the capacity to learn.